emlid/emlid-docs/docs/reach/common/tutorials/ppp-introduction.md

 - Over 90% of observations are used
 - Over 50% of ambiguities are fixed
-- Overall RMS is less than 3 cm
+- Overall RMS is less than 3 cm (1.2 inches)

 ### NRCAN CSRS-PPP